This Is What Understanding Looks Like

 Task-swapping is constant, quick, adaptive thinking absolutely critical.

-This is one picture of 21st century learning.
-How this translates to multiple choice tests is unclear.
+These are the things that cause understanding; they’re also effects of understanding.
+This is the picture of 21st century learning.
+How this translates to multiple choice tests and short-answer response is unclear.

-In short, students are taught one way and assessed another, which can result in gaps between what the student knows, and what they show that they know on “the test.”
+In short, students are taught one way and assessed another, which can result in gaps between what the student knows, and what they show that they know on ‘the test.’
+This is probably not new to you.

-Of course, there is also a matter of tone.
+This makes sense in terms of efficiency, but not as a matter of tone.
+Modern learning environments–at least how we might define them–are dynamic, nuanced, social, and always-on.
+This is the polar opposite of what most assessment tools look like.
 Digital learning environments–the best ones anyway–are playful and compelling.
 Color and sound and light and moving images encourage, gamify, emphasize, and redirect students in a way that static texts do not.

 Or a statue of a sleeping St. Bernard.

-The best response for educators might be to promote transfer.
+The best response for educators might be to promote self-initiated transfer.

 Educators can accomplish this in a formal learning environment in a variety of ways, first by making transfer a habit.
 A pattern that is learner-centered and automatic.
 Like an old basketball coach said, make it not something they can get just right, but something they can’t get wrong.